bnc19/YF_in_Asia/README.md

 ## R

-The R folder contains the a script of functions for each of the analysis scripts:
+The R folder contains a script of functions for each of the analyses scripts:

 a.
 FUN_YF_introductions.R